enewhuis/liquibook/README.md

 The examples are:
 * Depth feed publisher and subscriber
   * Generates orders that are submitted to Liquibook and publishes the resulting market data.
-  * Uses OCI's [QuickFAST](https://www.ociweb.com/products/quickfast/) to publish the market data
+  * Uses [QuickFAST](https://github.com/objectcomputing/quickfast) to publish the market data

 * Manual Order Entry
   * Allows orders and other requests to be read from the console or submitted by a script (text file)